CodeLits/langie-api-sdk/README.md

 // In your main.js
 import { createApp } from 'vue'
 import App from './App.vue'
-import { useTranslator } from 'vue-translator-sdk'
+import { useTranslator } from 'langie-api-sdk'

 // Global configuration
 const { install } = useTranslator({